Top 50+ Scrum Master Interview Questions and Answers for 2025

 62. Describe a time when your Delivery team members didn’t seem to be getting along.
 How did you handle this?

-A little bit of conflict is always good, but your interviewer is looking for your ability to be an effective leader.
-Reflect on a time where you had a few team members that just never seemed to be able to work things out.
+A little conflict is always good, but your interviewer is looking for your ability to be an effective leader.
+Reflect on a time when you had a few team members who just never seemed to be able to work things out.
 How did you encourage those team members to work together?
 Was it a team-building exercise?
 Did you make sure they had a common goal?
-State the problem you had, how you addressed it, and the outcome.
+State your problem, how you addressed it, and the outcome.

 FAQs